aconrad/pycobertura/README.md

 ```

 The line rate decreased from 80% to 75% but uncovered lines is still at 1.
 In
-this case, failing the build based on line rate would is inappropriate, thus
+this case, failing the build based on line rate is inappropriate, thus making
-making the line rate the wrong metric to look at when validating coverage.
+the line rate the wrong metric to look at when validating coverage.

 The basic idea is that a code base may have technical debt of N uncovered lines
 and you want to prevent N from ever going up.